Energy & Natural Resources

 The Bravo Dome carbon dioxide gas field, located in Harding and Union Counties in northeast New Mexico, covers about 800,000 acres.
 It is estimated to contain more than 16 trillion cubic feet of carbon dioxide.
 The CO₂is used primarily for enhanced oil recovery.

-New Mexico is home to two Department of Energy-funded laboratories: Los Alamos and Sandia.
-New Mexico Tech and New Mexico State University also conduct research in many fields of energy.
+New Mexico is home to two Department of Energy-funded laboratories: Los Alamos and Sandia National Laboratories; and the Air force Research Laboratory (AFRL) New Mexico Tech and New Mexico State University also conduct research in many fields of energy.

 Sandia National Laboratories (SNL)